-But we have one solution n for that we can add a query string to the DN image URL and get an updated image because the added query string will be considered as the new URL for the CDN.
-But here we have one more issue we might face if by applying the static query string to the image URL it will be the old URL for the third updated image.
-Let’s understand the scenario in a better way.
+But there is one solution for this.
+We can add a query string to the DN image URL and get an updated image because by adding the query string, it will be considered as a new URL for the CDN.
+There is of course one more issue here that can arise is that by applying the static query string to the image URL, it will be the old URL for the third updated image.
+Let us try to understand this scenario in a better way.

-Now if I update the image and keep the image name same and I want to see the updated image into same URL we can add query string and image will get reflected
+Now if we update the image and keep the image name same and want to see the updated image into the same URL, we can add query string and get the image reflected.

 Here is a quick way to get a revision value of item in our custom code: